Piracy: Self protection measures

 The best protection against pirates is to avoid encountering them.
 This can be accomplished by using tools such as radar, or by using specialised systems that use shorter wavelengths, as small boats are not always picked up by radar.
 An example of a specialised system is WatchStander.

-While the non-wartime 20th century tradition has been for merchant vessels not to be armed, the U.S. Government has recently changed the rules so that it is now "best practice" for vessels to embark a team of armed private security guards.
+While the non-wartime 20th-century tradition has been for merchant vessels not to be armed, the U.S. Government has recently changed the rules so that it is now "best practice" for vessels to embark a team of armed private security guards.
 The guards are usually supplied from ships intended specifically for training and supplying such armed personnel.
 The crew can be given weapons training, and warning shots can be fired legally in international waters.

 Other measures vessels can take to protect themselves against piracy are air-pressurised boat stopping systems which can fire a variety of vessel-disabling projectiles, implementing a high freewall and vessel boarding protection systems (e.g., hot water wall, electricity-charged water wall, automated fire monitor, slippery foam).
 Ships can also attempt to protect themselves using their Automatic Identification Systems (AIS).
 Every ship over 300 tons carries a transponder supplying both information about the ship itself and its movements.
 Any unexpected change in this information can attract attention.

-Previously this data could only be picked up if there was a nearby ship, rendering single ships vulnerable.
-Special satellites have been launched recently that are now able to detect and retransmit this data.
-Large ships cannot therefore be hijacked without being detected.
-This can act as a deterrent to attempts to either hijack the entire ship, or steal large portions of cargo with another ship, since an escort can be sent more quickly.
+Previously, this data could only be picked up if there was a nearby ship, rendering single ships vulnerable.
+Specialised satellites have recently been launched to detect and retransmit this data.
+Large ships cannot, therefore, be hijacked without being detected.
+This can deter attempts to hijack the entire ship or steal large portions of cargo with another ship, since an escort can be sent more quickly.

 Patrol

-In an emergency warships can be called upon.
-In some areas such as near Somalia, patrolling naval vessels from different nations are available to intercept vessels attacking merchant vessels.
-For patrolling dangerous coastal waters, or keeping cost down, robotic or remote-controlled USVs are also sometimes used.
+In an emergency, warships can be called upon.
+In some areas, such as near Somalia, patrolling naval vessels from different nations are available to intercept vessels attacking merchant vessels.
+For patrolling dangerous coastal waters, or keeping costs down, robotic or remote-controlled USVs are also sometimes used.
 Shore- and vessel-launched UAVs are used by the U.S. Navy.
 A British former British chief of defence staff (David Richards), questioned the value of expensive kit procured by successive governments, saying "We have £1bn destroyers trying to sort out pirates in a little dhow with RPGs [rocket-propelled grenade launchers] costing US$50, with an outboard motor [costing] $100".